holdenmsumich/Capstoneproject/README.md

 -Step 4: The notebooks are labeled in the order they should be run.
 Start with pt-1-load_data.ipynb and continue through each part until pt-8-further_analysis.ipynb.
 Descriptions and further instructions are included in the code.

+Read the NAICS Industry Recommender System.pdf file for a full report on the methodology and insights from the code!

 That's it!